madprops/airc/README.md

 Rules length or context length are not considered.

+If longer, the remainder is trimmed out.

 ---

 `max_rules`: Maximum length allowed for rules.

+If longer, the remainder is trimmed out.

 ---

 `max_context`: How long the context used with `^` can be.

+If longer, the remainder is trimmed out.

 ---